- Help

 If you're feeling stuck or just don't have 10 or more minutes to figure out today's puzzle, we've got all the NYT Strands hints for today's puzzle you need to progress at your preferred pace.

-SEE ALSO: Wordle today: Answer, hints for April 13, 2026 NYT Strands hint for today’s theme: While not in useThe words are related to depots.
+SEE ALSO: Wordle today: Answer, hints for June 19, 2026 NYT Strands hint for today’s theme: Look to the WestThe words are related to cowboys.

-Today’s NYT Strands theme plainly explainedThese words describe a backyard stockroom.
+Today’s NYT Strands theme plainly explainedThese words describe the Wild Wild West.

 NYT Strands spangram hint: Is it vertical or horizontal?Today's NYT Strands spangram is horizontal.

-NYT Strands spangram answer todayToday's spangram is Storage Shed
+NYT Strands spangram answer todayToday's spangram is Cowpokes.

 Looking for other daily online games?
 Mashable's Games page has more hints, and if you're looking for more puzzles, Mashable's got games now!